roosterMAP/rmKit-docs/docs/source/uv.rst

 Relative Islands
 ----------------

-``Relative Islands`` is a command that scales uv-islands relative to oneanother such that they have the same texel density.
+``Relative Islands`` is a command that scales uv-islands relative to one another such that they have the same texel density.
 It opens a modal dialog asking the user to specify the method by which the target texel density is computed.
 Either the **Minimum** texel density found in the selection, the **Maximum** or the **Average**.
 Blender does have a build in command for this, but it only averages the texel densities.